junkurihara/dnscrypt-proxy-modns/README.md

 > Jun Kurihara and Takeshi Kubo, ''Mutualized oblivious DNS (&mu;ODNS): Hiding a tree in the wild forest,'' Apr.
 2021. [https://arxiv.org/abs/2104.13785](https://arxiv.org/abs/2104.13785)

-Our PoC &mu;ODNS relays has been implemented as a fork of [`encrypted-dns-server`](https://github.com/jedisct1/encrypted-dns-server) and are available at [https://github.com/junkurihara/encrypted-dns-server-modns](https://github.com/junkurihara/encrypted-dns-server-modns).
+Our PoC &mu;ODNS relays have been implemented as a fork of [`encrypted-dns-server`](https://github.com/jedisct1/encrypted-dns-server) and are available at [https://github.com/junkurihara/encrypted-dns-server-modns](https://github.com/junkurihara/encrypted-dns-server-modns).
 Publicly available relays for PoC &mu;ODNS are listed at [https://github.com/junkurihara/experimental-resolvers](https://github.com/junkurihara/experimental-resolvers).

 > **NOTE**: **At this time this solution should be considered suitable for research and experimentation.**